Learn the basics with a private lesson

 • You want to avoid mishits:

-the extra-large sweet spot makes this one of the most forgiving paddles, along with the J2NF.
+the extra-large sweet spot makes this one of the most forgiving paddles ever made.

 • You want a durable paddle: